 Sometimes, as with Ephesians, the letters can also be divided in half!
 The first half of the letter is filled with facts about our faith.
 This may be seen, for instance, in Ephesians 1-3.
 There is not a single command in Ephesians 1-3.
 But there are many indicative verbs in these three chapters.
 This is appropriate, because Paul is indicating realities of our faith.
 But the second half of Ephesians is filled with commands telling the believer what to do (see Ephesians 4-6).
-This is appropriate, because Paul is commanding the believers to take action based on the things he said in the first three chapters.
+This is appropriate, because Paul is in the first three chapters.